harvardinformatics/snpArcher/README.md

 Once the workflow is submitted as a job, it may take a while to build the software environment before it does anything.

 The workflows successfully completed if the final summary files (described below) are in the appropriate directory.
 For the fastq -> BAM workflow, this corresponds to the `bam_sumstats.txt` file, and for the BAM -> VCF workflow this corresponds to the `Combined_hardFiltered.vcf` file along with the files summarizing the VCF: `SNP_per_interval.txt` and `missing_data_per_ind.txt`.

+### 4b.)
+Change parameters to split the genome (MAkE THIS BETTER)
+The workflow first runs a custom python script to find the best way to split up the genome given parameters in the *config.yaml* file.
+If this fails, it outputs an error message that reports, for each Nmer it used to define intervals, what the minimum interval length was.
+This minimum interval length is the smallest interval over which you can do variant calling, given the Nmer the program used to split up the genome.
+If the workflow fails at this step (maybe specify why it might fail so users know which parameters to change), either specify a smaller Nmer to try to split up the genome more or increase the `maxIntervalLen` parameter in the *config.yaml* file.

 ## Description of output files